GorbulasDev/learnelectra/docs/electrapay_account.md

 ## Settings Page

 This section is used to generate your API key to interface with the plugin of your choice.
-It also has extra settings for payment rules such as to give a percentage to the Electra Foundation if you desire or how many confirmations before payment is accepted.
+It also has extra settings for payment rules, such as to give a percentage to the Electra Foundation if you desire or how many confirmations before payment is accepted.